nlgranger/SeqTools/docs/index.rst

 computation is only performed when the result is explicitely used.

-LazyProc provides simple tools to facilitate lazy mapping of functions over sequential data such as lists, arrays, iterators ...
+LazyProc provides simple tools to facilitate lazy mapping of functions over sequential data such as lists, arrays, iterators...

+This library was developed in the context of managing datasets with elements of fearly large size for machine learning.
+It hides the complexity of data manipulation while keeping memory usage low.

 Example: